Birth to 3 Program

 All services are provided in a child's natural environment: home or childcare setting.
 The Primary Coach approach is a practice that promotes parents' and/or caregivers' confidence and competence in supporting a child's learning and development.
 A family will have one Primary Provider who develops the relationship with the child/family.
 The other team members will support the Primary Coach and family as needed.

 Adams County Department of Health & Human Services runs the Birth to 3 Program.
-The department contracts with CESA 5/Portage Project to provide the Speech Therapy and Gundersen Moundview Hospital and Clinics for physical therapy and occupational therapy.
-Team members include the Service Coordinator/Educator as well as a Physical Therapist, Speech Therapist or an Occupational Therapist.
+The department contracts with the Cooperative Educational Service Agency (CESA) 5/Portage Project to provide Speech Therapy and Gundersen Moundview Hospital and Clinics for physical therapy and occupational therapy.
+Team members include the Service Coordinator/Educator as well as a Physical Therapist, Speech Therapist, or Occupational Therapist.

 Birth to 3 Referrals